 So in summary: Use of the phrase "blamestorming" is tantamount to allowing a goggle-eyed, fish-smelling, inbred British drunkard to bend the statue of liberty over a ferryboat and rail her till she bleeds rust.
 And in case you hadn't heard, we don't abide that sort of behavior here in the land of the free.

 Example: "It essential that, going forward, we satisfy the customer's needs."

-Translation: "Ladies and gentlemen, while I realize that up until this point we have been focusing on satisfying our customer's needs by slipping backwards through time, quickly performing the services we know they will request in the future, and then returning to the present mere moments after we had left, but in the long run, we have discovered that this is not a sustainable way to do business.
+Translation: "Ladies and gentlemen, while I realize that up until this point we have been focusing on satisfying our customer's needs by slipping backwards through time, quickly performing the services we know they will request in the future, and then returning to the present mere moments after we had left, but we have discovered that this is not a sustainable way to do business.

 But no more!
 We shall now strive to satisfy our customer's needs in the present, as well as in the near future, but not in the past.

 To long have we gone backwards.
 So now, my friends, we shall go forward.
 And in going forward we will have hypothetically succeeded in the future which we did our best to ensure would be fruitful in the past (which is currently the present), and will no longer be shackled by the chains of the past's past, or indeed, even the future's past.

 Good luck to us all, and may Chronos, the incorporeal serpent god of time, have mercy upon our collective souls

 Alright, corporations, we get it: You only see your employees as faceless, replaceable cogs to be utilized in your tireless march towards wealth and world domination, but is it entirely necessary to refer to them as a resource?
 Talk about twisting the knife.
 At the very least you could try to dress it up a little, you know?